boogalooper/Trigger-layer/readme.md

 ## How to install:

 1. Download latest version of [Trigger layer.jsx](Trigger%20layer.jsx) from GitHub repository [https://github.com/boogalooper/Trigger-layer]()
-2. Сopy Trigger layer.jsx to `Presets\Scripts\` folder of Photoshop:
+2. Сopy Trigger layer.jsx to `Presets\Scripts\` folder of Photoshop
 3. If Photoshop was open, restart it.
 The script will appear in the menu `File -> Automate`
 4. Run script from menu and set up your triggers